jaylett/lists-of-living-things-2/README.md

-# Lists of flora
+# Lists of flora and fauna

-Each file in this repository will be a list of some type of flora.
+Each file in this repository will be a list of some type of flora or fauna.